 - The SENCo can be contacted by email: firstname.lastname@example.org or by phone 01249 813505.

 Resource Base Staff

-- Miss Tina Weidner Resource Base Manager and Teacher in charge of Sunshine Room.
+- Miss Tina Weidner Resource Base Manager and Teacher.
 She holds the ELKLAN training supporting children with Social Communication difficulties.

 - Mrs Pauline Heaton, TA in the Resource base and has completed the Derbyshire Language Programme and a 5 day speech and language course run by the County Speech and Language Service

 - Mrs Heather Foden, TA in the Foundation stage have completed the Derbyshire Language Programme